daugaard/linear-regression/README.md

 # Ruby Linear Regression
 An implementation of a linear regression machine learning algorithm implemented in Ruby.
 This algorithm uses Ruby's Matrix implementation and the normal equation to train the data to the best fit.

-The algorithm works with multiple independent variables to predict a dependent variable.
+The algorithm works with one or many independent variables to predict a dependent variable.

 ## Installation
 ```